googleapis/python-compute/README.rst

 PyCharm/JetBrains IDEs
 ~~~~~~~~~~~~~~~~~~~~~~
-Since the library has grown in size, the files it consists of have outgrown the `default size limit of ~2.5Mb`_.
+This library has now grown in size past the `JetBrains default size limit of ~2.5Mb`_.
-As a result, the code completion in JetBrains products can fail to work with the classes from our library.
+As a result, code completion in JetBrains products can fail to work with the classes from our library.
 To
 fix this, you need to update the ``idea.max.intellisense.filesize`` setting in custom properties
 (Help -> Edit custom properties...).
-Just add the following line ``idea.max.intellisense.filesize = 10000`` to change this
+Just add the line ``idea.max.intellisense.filesize = 10000`` to change this
 limit to ~10Mb.

 .. _default size limit of ~2.5Mb: https://www.jetbrains.com/help/pycharm/file-idea-properties.html